StackExchange/so4t_api_import/README.md

-# Stack Overflow for Teams API Import (so4t_api_import)
+# Stack Internal API Import (so4t_api_import)
-An API script for Stack Overflow for Teams that facilitates bulk-importing questions, answers, or articles from a CSV file.
+An API script for Stack Internal that facilitates bulk-importing questions, answers, or articles from a CSV file.

 ## Requirements
-* A Stack Overflow for Teams instance (Business or Enterprise)
+* A Stack Internal instance (Business or Enterprise)
 * Python 3.x ([download](https://www.python.org/downloads/))
 * Operating system: Linux, MacOS, or Windows